Miserlou/Helix/docs/_posts/2022-12-27-introducing-helix.markdown

   <img height="600" src="https://i.imgur.com/O6JVSfY.png">
 </p>

-This is a toy example, and I don't think the system is generating any new knowledge, but I hope it shows an idea of what I'm tilting towards.
+This is a toy example, and I don't think the system is generating any new knowledge, but I hope it shows an idea of what we're tilting towards.

-You can watch it generate new ideas which evolve over time and you can change the stimulus and watch those ideas co-mingle.
+You can watch it generate new ideas which evolve over time, and you can change the stimulus and watch those ideas co-mingle.
 It's quite fun!

-All of the nodes are running as separate processes.
+All of the nodes are running as separate processes, and their inputs and outputs are automatically managed by Helix.
 In this example, all of the "abstract" nodes are using the OpenAI completion models, but there's no limit to what modules we will be able to use.
-A few other modules besides GPT are already available in Helix, and it's very easy to write your own.
+There are already quite a few modules available, including OpenAI and HuggingFace modules, there will be many more soon, and it's very easy to create your own.
 You can also use the web interface to interact with multiple targets in the same session.

 ## A "Turing Machine" of Consciousness